daball/cyberbailout-partymod/README.md

     {
 		status: "OK",
-		body: any // check the REST API function return type }
+		data: any // check the REST API function return type }

 In the event of a graceful application error, the response will appear differently:

 	{
 		status: "Error",
-		body: any, //probably undefined
+		data: any, //probably undefined
 		error: any //probably a string
 	}